gyulanemeth/bluefox.email/why.md

 ## Simple and fair pricing

 Most providers charge you based on the number of contacts you have combined with the number of emails you send.
 This cryptic pricing **always** ends up costing more than you think.

-### Paid version

-$100 for a year.
-Simple as that.

-(Plus AWS charges $0.1 per 1000 emails for SES usage.)
+Our [pricing](/pricing) is credit-based, so you only pay for the number of emails you sent, and you can use your credits for a whole year!

 ### Free version

-You can also use bluefox.email for free if we can put our logo and a link to our website in your emails.
+When you create a workspace, you get 36000 credits for free.
+You can use it for branded sends, which means that we put our logo and a link to our website in your emails.

 Keep in mind that AWS offers a free tier for 12 months, including 3000 email sends per month.